ZoranPandovski/design-patterns/readme.md

    > Creational/Abstract factory/python/abstract_factory.py
  * Don't forget to add README with explanation how pattern works, when to use and common usage of the pattern.
- * Adding image with UML diagram for design pattern would be very helpfull.
+ * Adding image with UML diagram for design pattern would be very helpful.

 ## Resources